juanfont/headscale/docs/setup/install/official.md

     systemctl daemon-reload
     ```

-1. Enable and start the new `headscale` service:
+1. Enable and start the new headscale service:

     ```shell
     systemctl enable --now headscale
     ```

-1. Verify that Headscale is running as intended:
+1. Verify that headscale is running as intended:

     ```shell
     systemctl status headscale